cakephp/docs/en/core-utility-libraries/xml.rst

 If your XML is invalid it will throw a Exception.

-Transforming an array into a string of XML
+Transforming an Array into a String of XML
 ==========================================

 ::